pepstock-org/Charba/readme.md

  * squid:S1161 - "@Override" should be used on overriding and implementing methods
  * squid:S1604 - Anonymous inner classes containing only one method should become lambdas
  * squid:CommentedOutCodeLine - Sections of code should not be commented out
+ * squid:S4784 - Using regular expressions is security-sensitive

 License
 -------